 •If you only want to check certain links, then you can specify which links should be checked by provided a list of matching strings.
 If a link matches one of these strings, then it is checked.
 These strings may be specified in the Target List Options tab of the Batch Wizard.

 •Link checking filter options are also available to limit link checking.

 When working with large sites (over 1000 pages), consider splitting up the job.
 One way to do this is by folder/directory.
 Consider creating multiple target lists, one for each major folder/directory of the site.
 For example, you could split a large website into a target list that checks "https://www.domain.com/folder1" and another target list that checks "https://www.domain.com/folder2".
 If you have a very large site with many thousands of pages, then this will probably be required.

 If checking a large site, consider CSS HTML Validator Enterprise which has extended functionality to support more targets with less resource (memory) usage.

-If your system has a lot of resources such as memory, then you may want to override the default maximum target limit of 9999 targets.
-To do this, use the Registry Editor to change the value of "TargetListLimitMaximum" in the key "HKEY_CURRENT_USER\Software\AI Internet Solutions\CSS HTML Validator v4\Editor\BatchWizard".
+If your system has a lot of resources such as memory, then you may want to override the default maximum target limit of 30000 targets (9999 for 32-bit builds).
+To do this, use the Registry Editor to change the value of "TargetListLimitMaximum" in the key "HKEY_CURRENT_USER\SOFTWARE\AI Internet Solutions\CSE HTML Validator v4\Editor\BatchWizard".

-NOTE: The Batch Wizard in the professional edition is not designed and tested for very large jobs.
-If you change this limit to more than the default of 9999, then be aware that CSS HTML Validator could crash or stop working if not enough resources (such as memory) are available to handle all the targets.
+NOTE: The Batch Wizard in the Pro edition is not designed and tested for very large jobs.
+If you increase this limit then be aware that CSS HTML Validator could crash or stop working if not enough resources (such as memory) are available to handle all the targets.
 If processing fails because of too many targets and not enough resources, then reduce the maximum number of targets and try splitting up the job into smaller parts.
-Alternatively, use the Enterprise edition's extended capability to handle large jobs.
+Alternatively, use CSS HTML Validator Enterprise which has features that let it handle larger jobs.